 How does a stenographic machine work?

-They are similar to standard QWERTY keyboard and to maximize typing speed and recorded intonations, these machines are built to type phonetic sounds instead of letters.
-In order to do this court reporters must press multiple keys at once to ensure that the proper sound and inflection is noted for later use.
+They are similar to a standard QWERTY keyboard.
+To maximize typing speed and recorded intonations, these machines are built to type phonetic sounds instead of letters.
+In order to do this, court reporters must press multiple keys at once to ensure that the proper sound and inflection is noted for later use.

 Are court reporters similar to court officers?

 Yes.
-They are a officers of the court as well just like clerks, peons and guards.
+They are a officers of the court, just like clerks and guards.